Visualizations

 Pie and Donut Visualizations

-The Pie and Donut visualizations are designed to provide a quick breakdown of overall composition or a comparison of individual elements to a whole.
+The Pie and Donut visualizations are designed to provide a quick breakdown of the overall composition or a comparison of individual elements to a whole.
 The size of each slide is determined by a metrics aggregation.
 Pie and donut visualizations are optimized for log and trace data.

 Note that if you’re looking to compare individual slices, this is better accomplished with a bar chart.